loda-lang/loda-programs/programs/oeis/list4.md

 * [A227181](http://oeis.org/A227181) ([L09 program](227/A227181.asm)): Irregular table: integers from n to n^2 followed by integers from (n+1) to (n+1)^2.
 * [A227209](http://oeis.org/A227209) ([L21 program](227/A227209.asm)): Expansion of 1/((1-x)^2*(1-2x)*(1-4x)).
 * [A227241](http://oeis.org/A227241) ([L07 program](227/A227241.asm)): a(n) = sigma(n)*( 2*sigma(n)+1 ).
+* [A227252](http://oeis.org/A227252) ([L10 program](227/A227252.asm)): Number of n X 2 binary arrays indicating whether each 2 X 2 subblock of a larger binary array has lexicographically nondecreasing rows and columns, for some larger (n+1) X 3 binary array with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227259](http://oeis.org/A227259) ([L10 program](227/A227259.asm)): Number of n X 2 0,1 arrays indicating 2 X 2 subblocks of some larger (n+1) X 3 binary array having a sum of two or less, with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227265](http://oeis.org/A227265) ([L10 program](227/A227265.asm)): Number of n X 2 0,1 arrays indicating 2 X 2 subblocks of some larger (n+1) X 3 binary array having a sum of three or less, with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227291](http://oeis.org/A227291) ([L09 program](227/A227291.asm)): Characteristic function of squarefree numbers squared (A062503).